This article will describe in detail all about the Militarisation Of Space.

 - India has no intention of getting into an arms race in outer space.
 India has always held that space must be utilised for peaceful purposes only.

 - India does not support the weaponization of Outer Space and actively supports international efforts to reinforce the safety and security of space-based assets.

 - India maintains that Outer space is the shared heritage of mankind and it is the responsibility of all space-faring countries to safeguard and foster the benefits flowing from developments made in space technology and its applications for all.
 India is a party to all the major international treaties connected with Outer Space.

-- India already implements many Transparency and Confidence Building Measures (TCBMs) – including registering space objects with the United Nations (UN) register, pre-launch notifications, measures in harmony with the UN Space Mitigation Guidelines, participation in Inter-Agency Space Debris Coordination (IADC) activities with regard to space debris management, undertaking SOPA (Space Object Proximity Awareness and COLA (Collision Avoidance).
+- India already implements many Transparency and Confidence Building Measures (TCBMs) – including registering space objects with the United Nations (UN) register, pre-launch notifications, measures in harmony with the UN Space Mitigation Guidelines, participation in Inter-Agency Space Debris Coordination (IADC) activities concerning space debris management, undertaking SOPA (Space Object Proximity Awareness and COLA (Collision Avoidance).

 - Analysis and numerous international cooperation activities, including hosting the UN-affiliated Centre for Space and Science Technology Education in Asia and Pacific.

 - India has been taking part in all sessions of the UN Committee on the Peaceful Uses of Outer Space.

 - India supported UNGA resolution 69/32 on No First Placement of Weapons in Outer Space.